team-unununium/robot-pi/README.md

  - [Arduino Module](https://github.com/team-unununium/HnR-2020-VR-Arduino)

 # Current module - Raspberry Pi
 The Raspberry Pi module is in charge of facilitating communication between the Arduino and the server.
+It uses [picamera](https://picamera.readthedocs.io/), [python-socketio](https://python-socketio.readthedocs.io/) and [pyFirmata2](https://github.com/berndporr/pyFirmata2).
 It also provides the live video feed to the clients.
 The identity of the raspberry pi is confirmed by the server through a common secret, which is the `SERVER_ROBOT_SECRET`.

 ## How to install
 After cloning the repository, just run  `pip3 install -r requirements.txt` then `python main.py`  and you should be good to go!